MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Logging_Non-Windows.md

 ## Configuring logging on Linux or macOS

 The configuration for logging on Linux and macOS is stored in the `powershell.config.json` file.
-The file `powershell.config.json` is a **JSON** formatted file residing in the PowerShell `$PSHOME` directory.
+The `powershell.config.json` file is a **JSON** formatted file residing in the PowerShell `$PSHOME` directory.
+If this configuration file doesn't exist, you'll need to create it to change the default settings.
 Each installation of PowerShell uses its own copy of this file.

 By default, PowerShell enables `Informational` logging to the `Operational` channel.
 You can change the configuration if you require additional log output,